canonical/jenkins-agent-k8s-operator/README.md

 You need to have a jenkins charm deployed locally and have the following variables defined.
 See the "[Deploy Jenkins locally](#deploy-jenkins-locally)" section.

-* JENKINS_API_TOKEN: the token for the admin user of your jenkins charm
+* JENKINS_AGENT_TOKEN: the token for the jenkins agent
 * JENKINS_IP: the IP of your jenkins charm instance

 In this repository directory